Escalating Privileges with Sudo

 Let’s see which commands have escape sequences on the GTFOBins website.

-• To check if there is an escape sequence for the less program, go to the GTFOBins website and search for less in the search box. less
+- To check if there is an escape sequence for the

 Step 3.

-• To proceed, click on the “Sudo” option (the first option on the right). sudo-less As we can see, here is our escape sequence to get a shell for less program.
+- To proceed, click on the “Sudo” option (the first option on the right).
+As we can see, here is our escape sequence to get a shell for less program.

 sudo less /etc/profile